knubie/pizzeria-locale/README.md

-# Front-end boilerplate
+# Pizzeria Locale

 ### Asset precompilation
-Use Foreman to compile the Sass and Coffeescript: `foreman start`.
+Use Foreman to compile the Slim, Sass and Coffeescript: `foreman start`.
 Tasks can be modified or augmented with in the Procfile.*

 ### Sass